A smarter way to find Personal Data in your ERP or CRM systems for GDPR

 Continuing the SAP based example for GDPR, you might need to know where any attribute which contains the string “birth” exists in your SAP system and then determine whether it is relevant for compliance.
 Without a product designed for this task, finding that metadata could take days, weeks or longer.

 Safyr is just such a product and allows this sort of search to be completed in moments.
 As you can see in the image above, our development SAP environment “birth” occurs 25 times.
-Safyr may give results at variance with these if it extracted the metadata from your system as it might be based on different version or contain your own customisations.
+Safyr may give results at variance with these if it extracted the metadata from your system as it might be based on different version or contain your own customizations.

 Now it is easy to create a subset, or Safyr Subject Area, called “SAP birth attributes” (highlighted in the image below) which contains the tables that contain that information and restrict the results to only the marked fields containing “birth”.